Arundel2017/oop_notes/notes.md

 ```
 #### Member Functions
 - We define and declare member functions similarly to ordinary functions.
 Member functions *must* be declared within the class.
 They *may* be defined inside the class itself or outside the class body using the namespace: `Class::memberFunction(){};`.
-- See section on header files for usual way of declaring and defining member functions.
+- See section on [header files](#points-to-remember-9) for the usual way of declaring and defining member functions.
 - Almost always, when a member function is called, it is called on behalf of an object (an instance of the class).
 - When a member function is called an extra, implicit parameter is initialized, called `this`. `this` is a const pointer to the address of the object on which the function was evoked.
 - Inside a member function we can then refer directly to members of the object without any access operator or namespace.
 It will be interpreted as an implicit reference to `this`.